Joe DellaCorte About Resume

 THE ASK

-The 2026 FSF brief asked students to create a collaboration between a fashion brand and a non fashion company, then build a research backed plan across assortment, distribution, and growth.
+The 2026 FSF brief asked students to create a collaboration between a fashion brand and a non-fashion company, then build a research backed plan across assortment, distribution, and growth.

 Deliverables included a 17 to 21 page slide deck that covered brand context, target consumer, a 5 to 10 style assortment, a six month merchandising plan with KPIs, planning and allocation, visual merchandising, and future growth.
 Judges evaluated creativity, research depth, clarity, and format.